 A change lab is a social innovation process.
 It is an open space, hub or platform where stakeholders work together to seize upon new developments and innovations that address the complex challenges they are trying to solve in a lasting and equitable way.
 Beyond technology, these innovations can take the shape of public policy, new business models, (re)framing cultural values and ultimately, behaviour change.

-Hivos, too, experiments with lab-like approaches to change.
-For example, with Ushadidi and Afrilabs we pioneered support to emerging tech hubs in Africa.
-These now present a thriving scene and form the backbone for innovation in our Making All Voices Count programme.
+Hivos experiments with lab-like approaches to change.
+For example, with Ushadidi and Afrilabs we pioneered support to emerging tech hubs.
+These now present a thriving innovation scene and form the backbone for innovation in East Africa.
 In the Middle East, by means of our Mideast Creatives programme, we support incubators and creative spaces for new discussions, impulses and ventures in the region among young (social) entrepreneurs.

 Some basic premises about labs are: